 A member of our team will contact you shortly.

 There has been an error in submitting your enquiry.
 Please try again.

 In 2011, Olam Palm Gabon we were the first company to meet the RSPO’s new plantings requirements in Africa for our Awala plantation.
-To date 112,455 ha of our palm plantations in Gabon are RSPO certified and we are on track to achieve 100 percent RSPO certification of our operations in Gabon by 2021.
-Additionally, 3 of our facilities in the U.K. and Gabon have achieved RSPO certification.
+To date, 112,455 ha of our palm plantations in Gabon are RSPO certified and we’re on track to achieve 100 percent RSPO certification of our operations in Gabon by 2021.
+Additionally, three of our facilities in the U.K. and Gabon have achieved RSPO certification.